Customize Object Schema (BOD, JSON, ANY)

 GO

-Move back to infor OS, and from the connection point you were creating click the TEST button and you will receive as output an XML with the BOD structure
+Transfer back to the OS Portal, and from the connection point you just creating click the TEST button.
+You will receive XML output with the BOD structure.

-So go to the SQL management studio, open a new Query editor and run the below command
+Go to the SQL Management Studio, open a New Query editor and run the following command.

 Update [dbo].[ITEM_EXT] set [ITEM_EXT].[STATUS]=0 where [ITEM_EXT].[STATUS]=2